BrunoDegliEsposti/NodeGenLib/README.md

 - Integration with Open CASCADE Technology allows
 3D domains to be given in B-Rep format using STEP files.
 Trimmed geometries are supported.
-- Current performance is about 100k nodes/second,
+- Current performance is about 5k nodes/second in 3D using MATLAB.
-and further optimizations are planned.
+Easy opportunities for optimization have not been taken advantage of yet, although this is planned for the near future.
 - Variable node density is supported.
 The local node spacing around each point is prescribed by a scalar field passed as a lambda expression (C++) or function handle (MATLAB).